neural-dialogue-metrics/EmbeddingBased/README.md

 # Embedding-based Metrics

-Embedding-based metrics are ways to evaluate semantic similarity between two sentences based on some pre-trained word vectors.
-These word vectors are trained to represent distributed meanings of words using models like *Skip-grams*, *CBOW (Continuous Bag of Words)* or *Glove (Global Vector)*.
-They can also be applied to evaluation of dialogue systems.
+Embedding-based metrics are methods to evaluate the semantic similarity between two sentences based on some pre-trained word vectors.
+These word vectors are trained to represent distributed meanings of words using models like *Skip-grams*, *CBOW (Continuous Bag of Words)*, or *Glove (Global Vector)*.
+They can also be applied to the evaluation of dialogue systems.
 This repository contains code to compute these embedding-based metrics:

-- Average Score, where the average_score of all word vectors composing a sentence is taken into account as a summary of a sentence and consine similarity of these averages is used as the final score.
+- Average Score, where the average_score of all word vectors composing a sentence is taken into account as a summary of a sentence, and cosine similarity of these averages is used as the final score.
 ```
     Average(sent) = sum(sent) / norm(sent)
     AverageScore(source, target) = cosine_similarity(Average(source), Average(target))
 ```

-- Greedy Matching, as its name implies, it tries to find the maximum cosine similarity in a word-to-word basic, where each word of the source sentence is matched against all words of the target sentence to find the maximum consine similarity.
-It then sums up these maximum consine similarity for all words in a source sentence, normalized by the length of the source, following the pseudo code:
+- Greedy Matching, as its name implies, it tries to find the maximum cosine similarity in a word-to-word basic, where each word of the source sentence is matched against all words of the target sentence to find the maximum cosine similarity.
+It then sums up these maximum cosine similarity scores for all words in a source sentence, normalized by the length of the source, following the pseudocode:
 ```
     SumMaxCosine(source, target) = sum(max(cosine_similarity(s, t) for s in source) for t in target) / len(source)
 ```